Diabetes: what can I do to keep healthy?

 starchy, carbohydrate-rich foods such as white bread and pasta.
 Avoid these, or choose the wholemeal options instead, and

-Healthier foods for people with type 2 diabetes include wholegrains, legumes, oily fish, fruits and vegetables, and low-fat dairy products.
+Healthier foods for people with type 2 diabetes include wholegrains, beans and pulses, oily fish, fruit and vegetables, and low-fat dairy products.

 The aim is to lose weight, if you are overweight, and to stop your blood pressure from getting too high.
 A healthy diet can also help keep your blood glucose and cholesterol under control.

 Smoking increases your chances of having a heart attack or a stroke.
 It also makes other circulation problems worse.

 If you have diabetes your chances of a heart attack, a stroke, or other circulation problems are already higher than for most people.
 So it makes sense to give up smoking, to reduce your risk as much as possible.

 Stopping smoking isn't easy, but help is available.
 Getting professional help from your doctor, a nurse, or a trained counsellor can help you stop smoking.
 There are also treatments that can help, including nicotine replacement therapy and medications.